Ashwath521/Ashwath521/README.md

 ### Hi there, I'm Ashwath 👋[Portfolio](https://ashwathportfolio.netlify.app/)

-### Bio
-Basically, I am an electrical and electronics engineering.
+### 👨‍💻Bio :- Basically, I am an electrical and electronics engineering.
 I love coding and creating beautiful user-oriented web applications in the front end which makes life easier for people.
 I am excited to contribute in a meaningful way to an amazing company.
 My favorite technology is HTML5 & CSS3 & JAVASCRIPT & REACT JS .I have built small 8 front-end webpages, and currently learning how to use more style in CSS & I learnt JavaScript & React JS Functionalities in order to use them in real-time projects.

 ## I'm a Automation Engineer,Weekend Internship guy, web Developer, and Teacher!!